davisjc/dotfiles/README.md

 I've found that this approach allows for a great deal of flexibility when I only want certain files linked on certain types of machines.

+Also, I have a `bin/` directory filled with common scripts I want available on all machines.
+It's added to my `$PATH` for convenience.

 ## Installation

 1. Clone to ~/dot